SylvainGa/Calculator/README.md

 If you like the widget, please consider [leaving a positive review](https://apps.garmin.com/en-US/apps/5270a7c6-33c9-4114-8cc6-e513f6866440).

 ## Changelog
-V1.7.10 Autolaunch the calculator, even if not launched from Glance
+V1.7.12 Compiled with CIQ 8.2.2.
+Autolaunch the calculator, even if not launched from Glance

+V1.7.11 Removed the Instinct 3 devices which were added by error as these devices aren't touch screen enabled.

+V1.7.10 Compiled with CIQ 8.1.1.
+Added devices Approach S50, Descent G2, Forerunner 570 and 970, Fenix 8 and E, VivoActive 6.

 V1.7.9 Compiled with CIQ 7.4.3.
 Added Edges device that have a touch screen.